Hey there. My name is Natalia Sander Kotova. I’m a 29-year-old Russian abstract artist & user experience designer based in Vienna, Austria.

 - A3 – 55€

-I always feel weird after reading answers to these questions by other artists, because it’s so hard to apply to yourself.
+The answer to the question of “your source of inspiration” by other artists makes me feel lost, because I can’t apply it for myself.
 For me it’s like this: I’m a very energetic and curious person.
 So most of my inspiration comes from my inner drive to find out more about something, or to try out something new.
-I like to wander around listening to people, talking, laughing, traveling – and then, when I have a quiet moment by myself, the processed ideas keep coming.
+I like wandering around, listening to people, talking, laughing, traveling – and then, when I have a quiet moment by myself, the processed ideas keep coming.
 And I am very reflected and analytical, so it’s also partly originating somewhere inside of me.